English Writing

 EYFS

-Continuous provision activities and diverse opportunities for mark-making enhance pupils’ fine motor skills for writing.
-Teacher-led sessions support letter formation and phonics-based spelling.
-Drawing Club is used to motivate pupils to write, with stories that enrich vocabulary.
-Over the year, pupils develop the ability to write letters, words, phrases, and sentences readable by others, preparing them for KS1.
+Pupils experience a range of engaging texts which are used as stimulus for oral composition, and link to continuous provision activities and diverse opportunities for mark-making which enhance pupils’ fine motor skills for writing.
+During the course of the year, pupils will practice segmenting words to spell, and will develop the ability to write letters, words, phrases, and sentences readable by others, preparing them for KS1.

 KS1

 Pupils engage with stimulus texts to inspire writing, while grammar and punctuation are taught separately and reinforced in practice.
 Discussions, teacher modelling, and scaffolds support sentence construction.
 In Year 1, pupils sequence sentences and apply phonics to spelling.
-By Year 2, they write narratives, recounts, non-fiction, and poems, and are introduced to some of the Writing Ranbow.
+By the end of year 2, they will have develop their ability to transcribe with increasing fluency as they start to write narrative, recounts, non-fiction and poetry.
 By the end of KS1, they have developed vocabulary, sentence structures, and punctuation, preparing them for KS2 writing.

 KS2